betaglot/plantabeta/docs/guide/What/WhatElement.md

 > An element is one of the parts of something that makes it work, or a quality that makes someone or something effective.

-Plantbeta breaks down a planter's experience into simple elements.
+Plantbeta breaks down a Planter's experience into simple elements.
 Each element has its own particular properties which when varied affect

 Changing an Element's properties affects how it relates to other elements and changes their properties too.
 These changes ripple out across Plantbeta's web of relationships.